isohels/Graduate-Project/README.md

 # Graduate-Project
-Machine Learning project for early assessment of patient
+Machine Learning project for early assessment of COVID-19 patient.